novainsilico/nway/README.md

 nway's cache optimisation is based on:

   - nway middleware.
 It applies http cache optimisation on nway-generated content.
-  - Generated packet-file naming.
-A hash-name is used based on: nway version, compilation options and packet content.
+  - Generated bundle-file naming.
+A hash-name is used based on: nway version, compilation options and bundle content.
-  - A very tiny bootstrap script, never cached, that drives packet loading
+  - A very tiny bootstrap script, never cached, that drives bundle loading

 Exemple: consider the following `public/generated` folder: